-- Cumulative GPA of 2.00 (C average), on a 4.00 scale, or higher for all coursework taken at Manhattan Tech including repeated and general education courses. - Completion of at least 75% of attempted credit hours.
-For example: If a student attempts 15 credit hours but only completes 9 credit hours, he/she will have only completed 60% of the attempted hours and will not meet SAP guidelines.
+Cumulative SAP Grade Point Average (GPA) An undergraduate student must attain a minimum cumulative GPA of 2.00 (on a 4.00 scale) or higher for all coursework taken at Manhattan Tech (including all general education courses and repeats).

-Maximum hours attempted (including general education courses) cannot exceed 150% of the published length of the student's program.
+- Pace (Percentage of Completion) Completion of 75% of attempted credit hours.
+This includes all enrollment periods whether or not financial aid was requested or received.
+For example: If a student attempts 15 credit hours but only completes 9 credit hours, he/she will have only completed 60% of the attempted hours and will not meet SAP requirements. - Maximum Time Frame.
+The maximum time frame for students to complete their academic program (including general education courses and repeats) may not exceed 150% of the published length of the student's program.
 For example: Students enrolled in a 40 credit hour technical certificate program may be eligible for Title IV Federal Aid for a maximum of 60 credit hours.
 Students enrolled in a 62 credit hour associate degree program may be eligible for Title IV Federal Aid for a maximum of 93 credit hours.
+After 150% of the published length of the program has been attempted, students are no longer eligible for federal financial aid.